Studio Scotland Ltd film & video production company

 Power of Images STAR Experience

-Sony Europe Ltd Professional Independent Certified Experts (ICE): (This page has been updated for 2012)
+Sony Europe Ltd Professional Independent Certified Experts (ICE): (Review update for 2015)

 During the early years of high definition product technologies there was a great deal of confusion and misunderstanding within both the professional and amateur market place.
 Of course it's easy to understand why that was the case, even a casual glance back at the discussion boards reveal a never ending list of topics that displayed both excitement and frustration.
 While technology continues to advance, for the busy professional there is at last an element of conclusive production requirements.